Simon-He95/simon.me/pages/posts/ToolsFunction.md

 - isBlob - Determine if it is a Blob type
 - isUrl - Determine if it is a Url type
 - isAbsolute - Determine if it is an absolute path
+- isElement - Determine if it is an HTMLElement

 ## GitHub
 [Welcome to PR](https://github.com/Simon-He95/simon-js-tool)